Carmen Dell'Orefice: Retirement and return to modeling

 She joined the Ford Modelling Agency in 1953.

 In need of funds, Dell'Orefice returned to modeling in 1978.
 In 1984, she appeared on the cover of Quarante, a newsstand quarterly publication subtitled, "For the woman of style and substance."
 In the 1990s and 2000s, she modeled for Isaac Mizrahi's clothing line at Target, as well as Cho Cheng and Rolex.
 Dell'Orefice is featured regularly in their advertising campaigns in Vogue, W and Harper's Bazaar.

 In 1993, she appeared in The Babe Business, a feature-length documentary about models that was filmed in New York and directed by Don Boyd for Channel Four television.

 On July 19, 2011, she was awarded an honorary doctorate from the University of the Arts London, in recognition of her contribution to the fashion industry.
 The university sponsored a retrospective exhibition, curated by illustrator and long-time friend David Downton, featuring Dell'Orefice's Vogue covers, career highlights, and photographs from her personal archives.

 Since her return to the industry, Dell'Orefice has appeared in campaigns for Missoni, shot by Giampaolo Sgura; Sephora, shot by Mikael Jansson; Philipp Plein, shot by Steven Klein and H&M, and walked the runway for Anna Sui, Stéphane Rolland, Thierry Mugler and Guo Pei.
 In 2015, Dell'Orefice collaborated with David Gandy and Isabeli Fontana in the promotion for the reopening of the department store Palacio de Hierro Polanco.
 She has also featured on the covers of L'Officiel (Australia, Azerbaijan, Switzerland), Marie Claire Arabia, and Harper's Bazaar Thailand.

 Personal life

 Dell'Orefice met and married Bill Miles in the early 1950s.
 He then exploited his wife financially by picking up her modeling checks and granting her only a $50 allowance from her earnings.
 They had a daughter, Laura, and divorced soon after her birth.
 In 1958, she met photographer Richard Heimann and married him six months later.
 She decided to retire, after which he left her.

-Her daily motto has been to enjoy herself at no one else's expense.
+She has stated that her daily motto has been to enjoy herself at no one else's expense.